 Soup Kitchen’s “Sponsor A Lunch” Program Returns

-The Soup Kitchen In Provincetown (SKIP) re-opened on November 4 and is once again offering individuals, businesses, and organizations the chance to underwrite a day’s meal while gaining a little community appreciation and a tax deduction.
+The Soup Kitchen In Provincetown (SKIP), re-opening on Monday, November 5, is once again offering individuals, businesses, and organizations the chance to underwrite a day’s meal while gaining a little notoriety and a tax deduction at the same time.

-Through its “Sponsor a Lunch” program, SKIP will announce and publicize contributors of $250 or more through its Facebook page and the Provincetown Community Facebook page.
-In addition, the donor’s generosity will be posted on a signboard in the dining room the day of their sponsored lunch.
-SKIP meals are served at the Provincetown United Methodist Church on Shank Painter Road.
+Through its “Sponsor a Lunch” program, SKIP will announce and publicize contributors of $250 or more through its own Facebook page and the Provincetown Community Facebook page.
+In addition, the donor’s generosity will be posted on a signboard the day of their sponsored lunch at the United Methodist Church on Shank Painter Road.

-SKIP spends an average of $250 per day on food to prepare more than 125 meals.
+SKIP spends an average of $250 per day on food to prepare over 100 meals.
 That’s after food donations from the Greater Boston Food Bank, local restaurants, businesses, and individuals.
-The “Sponsor a Lunch” program enables individuals and businesses to donate the $250 that SKIP needs each day.
-Donations may be made by check to SKIP, P.O.
-Box 538, Provincetown, MA 02657, or online at skipfood.org.
-Donors must indicate how they would like their gifts listed.
+This program enables individuals and businesses to donate the $250 that SKIP needs each day.
+Checks may be sent to SKIP, P.O.
+Box 538, Provincetown, MA 02657, Attention: SLP.

-“This program will bring SKIP much-needed funding for the hearty meals prepared daily by our many volunteers, who operate a remarkable community resource,” said Philip Franchini, chairperson of the SKIP board of directors.
+“This program will bring SKIP much-needed funding for the hearty meals prepared daily by our many volunteers, who operate a remarkable community resource,” says Daniel Elias, chairman of the SKIP board of directors.

 With a donation of $250 or more, a person or group will be named SKIP’s Sponsor of the Day.
-Contributors will be assigned the next available day from a Monday through Friday lunch in the dining room or a Friday “to-go” meal for the weekend.
-They will also be sent a thank-you/receipt, and, because SKIP is a 501(c)(3) nonprofit organization, all donations are tax-deductible.
+Contributors will be assigned the next available day from Monday through Friday and sent a thank-you/receipt.
+Because SKIP is a 501(c)(3) nonprofit organization, all donations are tax-deductible.